abdi7d/Ready-Tensor-Publication-Explorer-RAG-Chatbot/README.md

     (venv) ~/Desktop/RAG Chatbot_Project$            # macOS / Linux
 ```

 **Step 2.
 Install Dependencies**

 Once your virtual environment is activated, you can install all required packages using a `requirements.txt` file.

-🔹Create a file named `requirements.txt` inside the root with this content:
+🔹Create a file named `requirements.txt` inside the root directory with this content:
 ```txt
 # Core
 langchain>=0.2.12